 Email 1: Initial Outreach

 As you’re currently planning your advertising and media initiatives – looking to partner with organizations that align with your team’s vision and revenue goals, (*organization*) would like to present you with a unique opportunity.
 Attached is a one-page deck that outlines who we are and how we’ve helped others in your space.

 Do you have time next week for a 15-minute call?

 While some people that reach out for us for their advertising and media needs aren’t the right fit, your core audience is one that we have a lot of experience targeting.
 Outlined below is a testimonial from a company we have partnered with in the past that had similar goals.

 Does tomorrow afternoon work for a quick chat?

 I wanted to bubble this back up to the top of your email.
 With your new CMO in place and looking to allocate media and advertising dollars by Q4, would there be an opportunity for us to connect to go over how (*organization*) will get you in front of your target audience in a way no other organization can?

-By following a few simple tips and tricks and keeping an eye out for prospecting triggers, you will remain one step ahead of your competition and reach decision-makers at precisely the right time.
-Since selling is all about timing, it’s imperative to pitch to a prospect when they’re ready to buy.
-Using personalization methods mentioned throughout our guide, your unique outreach will stand out.
+Follow a few simple tips and tricks and keep an eye out for prospecting triggers, to remain one step ahead of your competition, and reach decision-makers at the right time.
+Since selling is all about timing.
+It’s imperative to pitch to a prospect when they’re ready to buy.
+Use personalization methods mentioned throughout our guide, your unique outreach will stand out.